ivy-llc/mech/README.rst

     </a>
     <br clear="all" />

-**Mechanics functions with end-to-end support for deep learning developers, written in Ivy.**
+**Mechanics functions with end-to-end support for machine learning developers, written in Ivy.**

 .. raw:: html